Chrzanisko/data-driven-ecommerce/README.md

 * **Regional Disparities:** The economic core (SP, MG, PR) enjoys highly efficient logistics with median delivery times under 10–12 days.
 In contrast, northern and remote states (AP, RR, AM) face severe bottlenecks, with medians spiking to 20–30 days.
 * **High Volatility:** Remote regions suffer from extreme unpredictability (wider interquartile ranges), making delivery promises highly unreliable for customers in those areas.
 * **Volume-Driven Failures:** While major hubs like SP and RJ are fast on average, they experience a high absolute volume of severe outliers (orders stretching to 80+ days), highlighting a critical edge-case failure mode in high-density areas.
+* **The Challenge:** The dataset reveals that São Paulo (SP) dominates the marketplace, driving 60-70% of all transactions.
+This extreme concentration creates a single point of failure (SPOF).
+Any regional disruption—such as freight strikes, severe weather, or infrastructure failures in SP—could immediately paralyze Olist's core operations and revenue streams.
 * **Analytical Limitation:** Delivery times were measured end-to-end (purchase to delivery).
 A critical next step for the business would be to isolate courier transit time from internal merchant fulfillment speed to precisely target the root cause of these delays.

 <img src="images/Logistics_Performance.png" width="800" />